awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

 You can use the `files` key to download private files from Amazon S3 by providing an instance profile for authorization\.

+If the specified file name already exists, the existing file will be retained with the extension `.bak` appended to its name.

 ### Syntax<a name="linux-files-syntax"></a>

 ```